TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

 .. tip::

-   In rare cases, for example when classes that are required during the bootstrap process are introduced (usually when working on the TYPO3 Core ), cache clearings requests themselves might throw fatal errors.
+   In rare cases, for example when classes that are required during the bootstrap process are introduced (usually when working on the `TYPO3 Core`:pn:), cache clearings requests themselves might throw fatal errors.
    The solution here is to manually remove the cache files from :file:`typo3temp/var/cache/code/` or :file:`var/cache/code/` (for composer-based installation).